Tuatha De Danann: Mythical Race Of God-Like Beings With Supernatural Abilities In Celtic Mythology

-A. Sutherland - AncientPages.com - Thousands of years ago, a god-like race known as Tuatha De Danann (means “children of Dana”) came to Ireland.
-They brought with them four magical treasures that are mentioned in early Irish literature.
+A. Sutherland - AncientPages.com - Thousands of years ago, a god-like race of Tuatha De Danann ("children of Dana") came to Ireland.
+They brought four magical treasures, widely mentioned in early Irish literature.

-Tuatha De Danann are said to have come to Ireland from the north of Europe, where they had spent many years learning arts and magic.
-They are represented as large, strong, and beautiful beings that mingled with mortals and yet remained superior to them.
+Tuatha De Danann is said to have come to Ireland from the north of Europe, where they had spent many years learning arts and magic.
+They were large, strong, and beautiful beings that mingled with mortals and remained superior to them.

-They were believed to be a race of gods or demigods with supernatural powers, human traits and personalities and a large variety of skills in art, crafts, music, language, love and war.
-There were also Druids among this people.
+People believed they were a race of gods or demigods with supernatural powers, human traits and personalities, and a large variety of skills in art, crafts, music, language, love, and war.
+There were also Druids among them.

 Arrival Of Tuatha De Danann

-Myths and legends also confirm that a magical mist was produced by their arrival and it was so thick that no one was able to see their appearance.
+Myths and legends also confirm that their arrival produced a magical mist so thick that no one could see their appearance.
 Some other versions say that they burned their ships to camouflage their arrival and thus, hide from the inhabitants of this land.

 Four Magical Treasures Of Tuatha De Danann - read more